charlesneimog/pd4web/Documentation/patch/problems/flutex.md

 <h2 align="center"><code>flutex.c</code> problems</h2>

 !!! bug "How to report?"
-    <p style="font-size: 18px">Create a new issue on [Github](https://github.com/charlesneimog/pd4web/issues){target="_blank}" or use [Google Forms](https://forms.gle/qS7YX4QzrUKNXGkU7){target="_blank"}.</p>
+    Create a new issue on [GitHub](https://github.com/charlesneimog/pd4web/issues/new){target="_blank"} (requires a GitHub account).

-If this happens, probably is because you are using some object that I don't use in my patches.
-So, you need to report this problem to me and I will try to solve this.
+If this happens, it’s probably because your patch uses an object that I don’t use in my patches.
+To resolve the issue, you need to report it to me.

-To report the problem you must share the patch that is causing the problem, without the patch is impossible to solve the problem.
-You can always reduce the patch to the minimum size that is causing the problem.
+When reporting, you **must include the patch that is causing the problem**, because without it, I cannot solve the issue.
+You can always reduce the patch to the minimal size that reproduces the problem.

-Usually, these problems have an error related with `flutex.c` file.
+Usually, these issues are accompanied by an error related to the `flutex.c` file.